rraspo/twitter-blog/README.md

 # The twitter-blog
+This project was implemented using Laravel with react scaffolding.
-This project is a mix of a blog and a twitter feed.
+This project's functionality is a mix of a blog and a twitter feed.
 This is a coding challenge.

 ## Installation
 To run this project you'll need to run the following commands that will clone the project, cd into it,